minhtran1309/real-llama-cpp-python/README.md

 While it might seem intuitive that llama-cpp-python would seamlessly integrate with llama.cpp, the reality is that installing llama-cpp-python is a pain in the bum.
 It is NOT simple as described `pip install llama-cpp-python`.

-Langchain, by default, supports [llama-cpp-python](https://python.langchain.com/docs/integrations/llms/llamacpp/). real-llama-cpp-python is a simplified and an alternative library designed to seamlessly integrate with LangChain while avoiding the pain of installing the library llama-cpp-python.
+Langchain, by default, supports [llama-cpp-python](https://python.langchain.com/docs/integrations/llms/llamacpp/).
+If you have a pipeline that works with Langchain, it would be very difficult to run the latest quantized model (gguf files downloaded from HuggingFace) from llama.cpp.
+The real-llama-cpp-python is a simplified and an alternative library designed to seamlessly integrate with LangChain while avoiding the pain of installing the library llama-cpp-python.

 llama.cpp can be installed or built easily.
-The llama.cpp community is also very active that any issue with the installation can be resolved in a few days (unlike llama-cpp-python).
+(If you are facing the challenge by the time you install llama.cpp, the llama.cpp community is also very active that any issue can be resolved in a few days (unlike llama-cpp-python).

 ## Installation
 As the name said, it is truly a wrapper for llama.cpp, you should first install llama.cpp into your machine.